All Products

 • Evaluate data catchup progress.

-• A larger value indicates that the latest compaction task is falling further behind the write progress.
+• A larger value indicates that the latest compaction task is lagging further behind the write progress.

-• Note: This metric measures how far a compaction task lags behind the latest write progress (the catchup gap).
+• Note: This metric measures how far the compaction task is behind the latest write progress (the catchup gap).
 It does not measure the waiting time for a specific piece of data.

 • Definition: The latency calculated from the commit time of the earliest unmerged snapshot and the current system time.

 • Semantics: Reflects the lag of the compaction task at the scheduling layer.
-It represents the duration that the oldest batch of committed data has been waiting for compaction.
+It is the time that the oldest batch of committed data has been waiting to be merged.

 • Scenarios: